 We are using cutting-edge technology to protect and restore the most ancient technology that keeps our planet going: the wild.

-Together we have developed a 10-year conservation strategy to benefit countless species and restore critical ecosystems, combining Re:wild’s expertise in wildlife and ecosystem conservation along with partner and community engagement, with Colossal’s advances in the fields of genomics, assisted reproductive technologies, gene editing and computational biology.
+Supported by the Colossal Foundation, together we have developed a 10-year conservation strategy to benefit countless species and restore critical ecosystems, combining Re:wild’s expertise in wildlife and ecosystem conservation along with partner and community engagement, with Colossal’s advances in the fields of genomics, assisted reproductive technologies, gene editing and computational biology.

 Supporting or creating conservation breeding programs with local partners to utilize Colossal’s de-extinction technologies to help Endangered and Critically Endangered species, and support their reintroduction into the wild.